LandSandBoat/server/CONTRIBUTING.md

 After a pull request is made, if a staff member leaves feedback for you to change, you must either fix or address it for your pull request to be merged.

-If you do not fill the checkboxes confirming that you agree to Topaz Next's Limited Contributor License Agreement and that you've tested your code - your PR will not be reviewed.
+If you do not fill the checkboxes confirming that you agree to Topaz Next's Limited Contributor License Agreement, that you've read the supporting documentation, and that you've tested your code - your PR will not be reviewed.

 # Workflow Guide